The Difference Between CRNAs and AAs

 4. The individual must complete a Doctorate of Nursing Practice (DNP) or the Doctorate of Nursing Anesthesia Practice (DNAP) from an accredited program.

-Program length is typically 28-51 months in duration.
+Program length is typically around 36 months in duration.
 The didactic curricula of Nurse Anesthesia programs are governed by the Council on Accreditation (COA) standards and provide students with the scientific, clinical, and professional foundation upon which to build a safe clinical practice.
 Many programs will additionally require study in methods of scientific inquiry and statistics, and an active participation in student-generated and faculty-sponsored research.
 The clinical portion of Nurse Anesthesia programs provide supervised experiences for students during which time they are able to learn anesthesia techniques, test theory, and apply knowledge to clinical problems.
 During the clinical portion of the program, students gain experience with patients of all ages who require medical, surgical, obstetrical, dental, and pediatric interventions.

 To become a Anesthesiologist Assistant: